NickPraimraj/cisc-3130/Lab6/README.md

 exception of entering a number that is larger than the max values and will give your grade as a letter with the number range corresponding to that letter grade.

+## An example of this programming running is included.